Chizaram-Igolo/todo-management-app/README.md

 :white_check_mark: Used Material-UI as much as possible

-:white_check_mark: Used Docker node:14-buster-slim image to deploy the app
+:white_check_mark: Used Docker node:14-buster-slim image to build app and deploy image

-:white_check_mark: Implemented with Security in Mind
+:white_check_mark: Implemented with Security (XSS, CSRF) in Mind

 ## 2. How to Start the Application